How can I help you?

 Touch interaction

-Tap on the right edge of the header cell of the column to resize.
+- Tap the column edge: Tap the right edge of the header cell for the column to resize.

-A floating handler will appear over the right border of the column.
+- Handler appears: A floating resize handler appears over the right border of the column, making it easier to grab with touch.

-Tap and drag the floating handler to resize the column to the desired width.
+- Drag to resize: Tap and drag the floating handler left or right to adjust the column width to the desired size.

 The following screenshot represents the column resizing on the touch device: